kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 - Support all validation done on native Kubernetes types.
 For example, CRD structural schemas has complex validation rules that we CEL cannot support due to the lask of support for arbitrarily deeply nested terms (CEL cannot support recursive data types).
 - Change how Kubernetes built-in types are validated, defaulted and converted.
+We are, however, interested in admission control support for build-in types.
+See future work for more details.

 ## Proposal